nyu-popl-fa21/hw12-sol/README.md

 ## Homework 12

-The deadline for Homework 12 is Wednesday, December 15, 4pm.
+The deadline for Homework 12 is Thursday, December 16, 4pm.
 The late submission deadline is Saturday, December 18, 4pm.

 Refer to the homework handout [`hw12.pdf`](hw12.pdf) for details about the assignment.
 This file provides some information to help you get started with setting up your development environment for the homework assignments.